 This is a photo of Pamela and Kate Campbell, her writing partner who sadly passed away a month after a writing day they shared.
 "Pam, you have at least four books in you, I better go so you can get started!"
 This photo sits framed next to her computer as a reminder of Kate's inspirational encouragement.

 Pamela became a mother and wife at seventeen years old.
-At twenty-three, her third son Jonny, was born with CMV (cytomegalic virus) that caused him profound multiple disabilities.
+At twenty-four, her third son Jonny, was born with CMV (cytomegalic virus) that caused him profound multiple disabilities.
 All families are unique and hers is no different.

 Fighting her insecurities, she found her voice.
 She was armed with a determination to make life better for other families like hers.
 Growing from the grief she lived with, she used the resulting grit to make changes in the bureaucratic systems that operated as a medical clinical "do it for you" model, to family friendly service delivery.